-Find out how the Golf club reacts during the golf swing and how it affects the proper FITTING of the shaft to your swing
+How the Golf club reacts during the golf swing and how it affects the proper FITTING of the shaft

 Understanding Shaft Mechanics